acarrab/acarrab.github.io/Content/about.md

 <center><em>That is me kneeling at the bottom right</em></center>

+Blackbaud is a company that creates software tailored for nonprofit organizations.
+The most used product is Raiser's Edge, which is used by nonprofits when determining how to most efficiently handle their donors.

-Worked on a Scrum team within an ASP.net web application, called Raisers Edge NXT, with Angular 2 on the front-end and C# and SQL on the back-end.
+Worked on a Scrum team within an ASP.net web application called Raisers Edge NXT—which makes up about 30% of their sales—with Angular 2 on the front-end and C# and SQL on the back-end.
 Updated and added health pages that gave developers the tools to better analyze database health and edit database package status.
 Reduced the number of health pages by making a more centralized location for health data.

 Specifically, wrote JavaScript with Angular 2 Components and Services.
 As well as JavaScript Jasmine unit tests.
 On the back-end wrote in C# with SpecFlow unit tests and integration tests.
 Wrote basic SQL as well.